Skip to main content Link Search Menu Expand Document (external link)

 Lab Assignments10%drop lowest score

-Homework Assignments25%5% each, drop lowest score
+Homework Assignments25%drop lowest score

 Midterm Project10%